Pain medication

 • Paracetamol (brand names include Panadol)

-Opioids are commonly used in both post-operative acute pain and more persistent cancer pain.
-These are strong pain killers, and are complex medications with both short-term and long-term side effects.
-It is important to use these medications safely.
-The appropriateness as well as the risks and benefits of these medications would be guided by your medical practitioner or pain specialist.
+We use opioids in post-operative acute pain and more persistent cancer pain.
+These are strong pain killers.
+They are also complex medications with both short-term and long-term side effects.
+It is important to use these medications right.
+Your medical practitioner or pain specialist would guide you on their use.
+They will describe the appropriateness and risks and benefits of these medications.

 Examples of opioids include: